nimezhu/cnbData/README.md

 [![Windows](https://img.shields.io/badge/binary-win-blue.svg?style=flat)](https://vis.nucleome.org/static/dist/current/win64/cnbData.exe)
 [![MacOS](https://img.shields.io/badge/binary-macos-yellow.svg?style=flat)](https://vis.nucleome.org/static/dist/current/mac/cnbData)

-And change the mode of this file into excutable.
+And change the mode of this file into executable.

-In Linux or Mac OS, this can be done in a terminal, using command *chmod*.
+In Linux or Mac OS, this can be done in a terminal, using command `chmod`.

 ```shell
 chmod 755 cnbData
 ```

-Then,you can run cnbData as a command line tool in terminal.
+Then,you can run `cnbData` as a command line tool in terminal.

 ## Quick Start